See also determinant.

 Suppose is a finitely generated -module, and is a module map such that for some ideal of .
 Then there is a polynomial , with all , such that .

-For some finite , we have a surjective map , and by hypothesis we have a surjective map in
+For some finite , we have a surjective map .
+Tensoring with , we obtain a surjective map , fitting in a commutative diagram

-By projectivity of , we can lift the bottom composite to a map making the diagram commute.
+By projectivity of , we can lift to a map making the diagram commute.
 Let be the -module map , regarded as a matrix.
-Then the characteristic polynomial of satisfies the conclusion, by the Cayley-Hamilton theorem.
+Then the characteristic polynomial of satisfies the conclusion, by the Cayley-Hamilton theorem and Proposition 1.

 Let be a finitely generated module over a commutative ring , and let be a surjective module map.
 Then is an isomorphism.